schetudiante/asip/README.rst

 =========

-Please cite the following paper if using these lexica in an academic publication:
+Please cite the following paper if you use these lexica in an academic publication:

 Moonis Ali and Savvas Zannettou
 `Analyzing Antisemitism and Islamophobia using a Lexicon-based Approach In Proceedings of the